DigitalState/Platform/sdk/documentation/lab/index.md

     For example, if you have put the sdk repository at `/home/demo/sdk`, then the directory config value should be `/home/demo/sdk/app`.

-7. Add dns entries to your host file.
+7. Add dns entries to your host file:

     > The lab environment uses a local dns under *.lab.ds.